(No ratings)

 Because the musculoskeletal system involves so much of the body, problems here can be incredibly varied in their type and severity.
 Some musculoskeletal problems will go away on their own or only require rest, while others may require medication, physical therapy, or even surgery.

-Dr. Shiraz Ahmad Younas, MD graduated from Aga Khan University Medical College in 1999.
+Dr. Shiraz A. Younas, MD graduated from Aga Khan University Medical College in 1999.
 He completed residency at Baylor College of Medicine Affiliated Hospitals.
-He is certified by the American Board of Orthopaedic Surgery and has a state license in Texas.
+He is certified by the American Board of Orthopaedic Surgery, Orthopaedic Surgery, Orthopaedic Surgery - General and has a state license in Texas.

 Medical School: Aga Khan University Medical College (1999)